elenakosmach/Ukrainian_population_in_Italy/README.md

 This project showcases how R can be used to integrate spatial data, visualize demographic distributions, and create interactive web applications with Shiny.

----

-You can customize or add more details depending on what you want to emphasize.